A Collection of Utilities

 pytools.generate_unique_names(prefix)[source]

-pytools.generate_numbered_unique_names(prefix: str, num: int | None = None) Iterable[Tuple[int, str]][source]
+pytools.generate_numbered_unique_names(prefix: str, num: int | None = None) Iterable[tuple[int, str]][source]

-class pytools.UniqueNameGenerator(existing_names: Set[str] | None = None, forced_prefix: str = '')[source]
+class pytools.UniqueNameGenerator(existing_names: Collection[str] | None = None, forced_prefix: str = '')[source]

 Class that creates a new str on each __call__() that is unique to the generator.

-__init__(existing_names: Set[str] | None = None, forced_prefix: str = '')[source]
+__init__(existing_names: Collection[str] | None = None, forced_prefix: str = '')[source]

 Create a new UniqueNameGenerator.